alan-valenzuela93/webscraping-python/README.md

 ### Webscraping in Python

-This Email-Scraping with Python script allows to collect an rrhh email adresses list from python.org website.
+This Email-Scraping Python tool allows to collect an email adress list from python.org website.

 ## Requirements